matthewleesiths/CHATGPT-Diary/ChatGPT_Coding_Diary_Template.md

 ## 3. **Interaction with ChatGPT**

 ### Questions/Requests to ChatGPT
 Write down the questions or requests you made to ChatGPT.
+Also include what code from ChatGPT you are unsure of and craft a question that asks for further clarification.
  For example:

 - "How do I reverse a list in Python?"
 - "Can you suggest a more efficient way to sort a list?"
+- Why did ChatGPT opt for create element when my teacher suggested insertAdjacentHTML?

 ```text
 # Example prompt to ChatGPT: